joaormorais/ISEC-PWEB-Rental4You/README.md

 # Features that were proposed to be implemented:

-There are five types of users:
+Create five types of users:

 ● Unauthenticated user;